mohammad-mahdi-ghalenovi/mohammad-mahdi-ghalenovi/README.md

 # 💫 About Me:
-🌇 currently learning JavaScript 🌇<br>🌀 You can reach me on Discord Metti#8609 🌀
+🌇 currently learning ReactJs 🌇<br>🌀 You can reach me on Discord Metti#8609 🌀

 ## 🌐 Socials: